Homebrew (if not installed)

 Verify & check logs

-# Check both are registered
+# Check all three are registered

 sudo launchctl print system/com.smoltorrent.startup